-Sacred Heart is home to three choirs, which serve to elevate our liturgy and help dispose the faithful to God’s graces.
+Sacred Heart is home to two choirs, which serve to elevate our liturgy and help dispose the faithful to God’s graces.

 Whoever sings, prays twice!

 Our music activities at Sacred Heart Parish invite Catholics to unite in joyfully embracing the Church’s teaching that liturgical music must be oriented toward “the glory of God and the sanctification of the faithful.”

 The Vatican II ‘Constitution on the Sacred Liturgy,’ (Sacrosanctum Conciliam, 1963), teaches that music joined to the texts of the sacred rites is “a necessary and integral part of the solemn liturgy.”
 The ‘Instruction on Music and Liturgy’ (Musicam Sacram, 1967) implementing the council’s teachings reiterated that sacred music, “being created for the celebration of divine worship, is endowed with a certain holy sincerity of form.”
 In this intimate link with the “source and summit of the Christian life,” it transcends both merely religious music and all other creative art forms.